imaging-formats/yaozarrs/docs/ngff_guide.md

 with `name`, and optional `type` and/or `unit`:

 !!! important "Axis Constraints"
-    Constraints for image axes in OME-NGFF are the same in v0.4 and v0.5:
+    Constraints for image axes in OME-Zarr are the same in v0.4 and v0.5:

     - **MUST** have 2-5 dimensions total
     - **MUST** have 2-3 spatial axes